-PA ABLE (Achieving a Better Life Experience) PA ABLE is a tax-free way for Pennsylvanians with disabilities and their families to save for disabilityrelated expenses without affecting eligibility for government disability benefits.
+PA ABLE (Achieving a Better Life Experience) PA ABLE is a tax-free way for Pennsylvanians with disabilities and their families to save for disability-related expenses without affecting eligibility for government disability benefits.
 PA ABLE allows for up to \$16,000 in savings per year and up to \$100,000 may be saved without impacting SSI benefits.
 PA ABLE account owners pay no federal of state income tax on savings growth or withdrawals for qualified disability-related expenses.
 PA ABLE offers multiple savings options, including an interest-bearing checking account with an accompanying debit card.
-PAABLE account funds are easy to access and can be used for a variety of qualified disability-related expenses such as housing, education, health care, transportation, assistive technology and more.
+PA ABLE account funds are easy to access and can be used for a variety of qualified disability-related expenses such as housing, education, health care, transportation, assistive technology and more.
+More Information: visit PAABLE.gov or call 855-529-ABLE (2253).
 Keystone Scholars Keystone Scholars jumpstarts educational savings by providing a \$100 investment for every child born to a PA family on or after January 1, 2019, including those adopted.
 Families are mailed instructions on how to access their child's account approximately five months after their birth.
 The program uses no taxpayer money, and the funds are invested by Treasury to grow as your child grows.
 Keystone Scholars accounts can be used to help pay for a wide variety of qualifying technical, collegiate, and apprenticeship educational expenses.
 Families who decide to save additional money for future educational expenses can consider a PA 529 account and watch the two accounts grow side-by-side.
 More Information: visit pa529.com/keystone.